 Insert / Save Data Manually

-There are two ways to insert data manually.
+There are two ways to insert data manually:

-• Inserting from a query result
+• From a query result

-• Inserting raw data.
+• From raw data

 {